Kas laimės milijoną?

 Kas laimės milijoną?
-(English translation: Who will win the million?) was a Lithuanian game show based on the original British format of Who Wants to Be a Millionaire?.
-The show was originally hosted by Henrikas Vaitiekūnas, later replaced by Vytautas Kernagis.
-The main goal of the game was to win 1 million litai by answering 15 multiple-choice questions correctly.
+(English translation: Who will win the million?) is a Lithuanian quiz show based on the original British format of Who Wants to Be a Millionaire?.
+The show was originally hosted by Henrikas Vaitiekūnas, who was later replaced by Vytautas Kernagis in 2003.
+The main goal of the game was to win 1 million litas by answering 15 multiple-choice questions correctly.
 There were three lifelines - 50:50 (vienas iš dviejų), Phone a Friend (skambutis draugui) and Ask the Audience (salės pagalba).
 Kas laimės milijoną? was broadcast from 16 May 2002 to 18 August 2005.
-It was shown on the Lithuanian TV station TV3 Lithuania.
+It was shown on the TV3.
 When a contestant got the fifth question correct, they left with at least 1,000 litai.
 When a contestant got the tenth question correct, they left with at least 32,000 litai.
 The biggest winner is Rita Nikolskienė, who won 64,000 litai on 9 May 2003.